fcrepo4-archive/fedora4lib/source/venue/index.markdown

 footer: true
 ---

-We're hosting fedora4lib in a 5-bedroom duplex in Chicago's Lincoln Park.
+We're hosting fedora4lib in a 5-bedroom duplex in Chicago's Lincoln Park, aka the Fedora House.

+The address is 2628 N Burling St, a straight shot north on the #8 bus to the Halsted & Wrightwood stop from either the UIC Forum or the Crowne Plaza hotel.

+The house is equipped with a jacuzzi, deck, and wifi.
+We'll have some great beer to share, and we hope you'll bring some to share as well!

 ![alt text](/images/ff-house/ff-house-01.jpg "Title")